alialbaali/Noto/README.md

 * Do Not Disturb mode option.
 * Keep screen on option.
 * Quick edit (Jumping to the scrolled text).
+* Custom screen brightness level option.
+* Paging notes support, like reading a book.
+* Support for paging only selected/filtered notes.
+* Option to open notes in Reading Mode by default.

 ### Settings